uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/c_interface_to_scalable_allocator.rst

    +--------------------------+-----------------------+-------------------------------+

-The following functions do not allocate or free memory but allow to obtain useful information or to influence behavior of the memory allocator.
+The following functions do not allocate or free memory but allow obtaining useful information or influencing behavior of the memory allocator.

 .. cpp:function:: size_t scalable_msize( void* ptr )